 We may use a certain amount of cash from time to time in order to satisfy the obligations relating to our convertible notes.
-The maturity or conversion of any of our convertible notes may adversely affect our financial condition and operating results.
+The maturity or conversion of any of our convertible notes could materially and adversely affect our business, results of operations and financial condition.